clif-os/bdCard/PROPOSAL.md

 **Authorization:**

-_The Joint Center for Housing Studies_ is engaging _Mimio LLC_ as an [SENDER.COMPANY.TYPE] contractor for the specific project outlined below:
+_The Joint Center for Housing Studies_ is engaging _Mimio LLC_ as a Limited Liability Company for the specific project outlined below:
 - "Boston Neighborhood Mapping Project"

 **Completion:**